 Scientific Evidence means scientific studies published in or accepted for publication by medical journals that meet nationally recognized requirements for scientific manuscripts and that submit most of their published articles for review by experts who are not part of the editorial staff; or findings, studies or research conducted by or under the auspices of federal government agencies and nationally recognized federal research institutes.
 However, Scientific Evidence shall not include published peer-reviewed literature sponsored to a significant extent by a pharmaceutical manufacturing company or medical device manufacturer or a single study without other supportable studies.

 For more information contact the Claims Administrator at 1 (866) 240-9580 or You can write to P.O.
 Box 2998, Tacoma, WA 98401-2998 regence.com

+BlueShield Association

-Regence BlueCross BlueShield of Oregon is an Independent Licensee of the BlueCross and BlueShield Association
+Independent Licensee of the BlueCross and